 In this course we aim at identifying the nature, dynamics, and continuities or discontinuities of specific networks of mobility and exchange in Americas in a deep-in-time perspective.
 In order to achieve this goal we operationalise a ‘trans-Columbian’ integrative approach.
 Sensitive to socio-cultural changes, this approach allows monitoring the long-term societal trajectories while dismantling the conceptual chimera of Historical Divide or Columbus Encounter.

 Substantiating interdisciplinary case studies are drawn from the department’s ERC and NWO-funded projects in the Caribbean region and Central America.

 - Providing knowledge on the overarching topic of 'mobility & exchange in precolonial and post-1492 archaeology' and explaining current debate on related interaction networks in the Americas, focusing on case studies from the Caribbean and Central America;

-- Exercising research skills for in-depth interpretation of archaeological data in terms of socio-political, economic and other interactions between pre-Columbian and early colonial communities (Indigenous, African and European interactions);
+- Exercising research skills for in-depth interpretation of archaeological data in terms of socio-political, economic and ideational interactions between pre-colonial and early colonial communities (Indigenous, African and European interactions);

-- Crafting abilities to critically assess current research and literature and voice one’s properly argued opinion;
+- Crafting abilities to critically assess current research and literature – the student voices one’s properly argued opinion;

-- Ability to choose a research topic, find relevant literature and orally present this with audiovisual means, and the ability to handle a stimulating discussion afterwards.
+- Ability to choose a research topic, find relevant literature and orally present selected topic with audiovisual means, as well as the ability to handle a stimulating discussion afterwards.